flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/disco.md

 ## What are Discontinuities?

-Discontinuities are breaks in the flight plan and often separate two flight plan sections like the SID and first in-route waypoint or the STAR and the APPR.
+Discontinuities are breaks in the flight plan and often separate two flight plan sections, like the SID and first in-route waypoint or the STAR and the APPR.
 They are also often inserted when the flight plan is modified.

 There are basically two types of discontinuities: